AGORA

 AGORA is the acronym for the Access to Global Online Research on Agriculture program.
 It was launched in 2003 by the Food and Agriculture Organization of the United Nations (FAO) in partnership with Cornell University and up to 70 of the world's leading science publishers, to provide free or low-price online access to leading peer-reviewed publications in agriculture and related biological, environmental and social sciences to more than 100 lower-income countries.

-Coordinated by the FAO on behalf of its many public and private partners, the goal is to support the effective use of agricultural research, education and training by academics, students, practitioners and government personnel with access to high-quality, relevant and timely agricultural information on the internet.
+Coordinated by the FAO on behalf of its multiple public and private partners, the goal is to support the effective use of agricultural research, education and training by academics, students, practitioners and government personnel with access to high-quality, relevant and timely agricultural information on the internet.

 Close to 3,000 institutions are registered with AGORA, giving access to almost 6,000 journals and 22,000 books including subscription-based and open access information resources across a variety of topical areas.

 There are currently 28,000 total resources available online to institutions in over 100 countries, with over 15,000 new e-books added to the platform in 2016.

 Research4Life

 AGORA is part of Research4Life, the collective name for four programs – HINARI (focusing on health), AGORA (focusing on agriculture), OARE (focusing on environment), and ARDI (focusing on applied science and technology) that provide free or low-cost online access to peer-reviewed international scientific journals, books and databases in several languages.

 Research4Life was set up to bridge the knowledge gap between high and low to middle income countries.
 The Research4Life programmes are a public-private partnership between World Health Organization (WHO), Food and Agriculture Organization of the United Nations (FAO), United Nations Environment Programme (UNEP), Cornell and Yale Universities and the International Association of Scientific, Technical, and Medical Publishers, in addition to over 200 publisher partners.

 The AGORA program, its sister programs and their publishing partners originally committed to continuing the initiative until at least 2015.
 Research4Life has an updated count of 69,000 resources available across its four programmes.

 Publishers are committed to working with Research4Life in its current format at least until the end of 2020.
 At that time, the initiative will be reviewed and adapted as needed.